-- (1) Mr. Goldring attends Committee meetings in his capacity as Chair of the Board, however he is not a Committee member. - (2) Mr. Farquharson retired from the Board effective March 20, 2023. - (3) Ms. Camilli retired from the Board effective September 5, 2023. - (4) Mr. Squibb was unable to attend certain meetings due to personal circumstances.
+- (1) Mr. Goldring attends Committee meetings in his capacity as Chair of the Board, however he is not a Committee member. - (2) Ms. Dottori-Attanasio joined the Board effective April 3, 2024.

 The written charter of the Board of Directors is disclosed as Exhibit A to this AIF.